Attributing the Value of Content Marketing

 When you have your conversions set up, navigate to your conversion reports.
 This is the data we’ll be working with.

-Understand and deliver better content marketing with Quietly Insights.
+Automate content marketing attribution with Quietly Insights.

 Let’s start with the simplest method: